trustgraph-ai/trustgraph/README.md

 Once the knowledge graph has been built or a knowledge core has been loaded, GraphRAG queries are launched with a single line:

 ```
-scripts/query-graph-rag -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
+tg-query-graph-rag -q "Write a blog post about the 5 key takeaways from SB1047 and how they will impact AI development."
 ```

 ## Deploy and Manage TrustGraph